PretendoNetwork/website/docs/en_US/install/azahar.md

 Open Nimbus within Azahar.
 Upon opening it, it will notify you that it's been updated.
 Click `Emulation` and then `Stop`.

-Upon Nimbus reopening, click the Pretendo button.
-Once you have switched to Pretendo, click `Emulation` and then `Stop` to exit Nimbus.
+Reopen Nimbus and click the Pretendo button.
+Once you have switched to Pretendo, click `Emulation` and then `Stop` to exit Nimbus again.

 ## Link a Pretendo Network ID (optional)